pedrohcgs/pstest/README.md

 The module was written by Pedro H.C.
 Sant'Anna (Vanderbilt University) and Xiaojun Song (Peking University).

+To install this package, you simply need to run the following two lines of code in R:

+        library(devtools)
+        install_github("pedrohcgs/pscore")

 A help file with examples will be made available in the near future.